stanfordjournalism/stanford-progj-2020/docs/python/data_pipelines_with_modules.md

 ## What is a module?

-A module is simply a text file with Python code and `.py` extension.
+A module is simply a text file with Python code and a `.py` extension.

 You've already used plenty of modules in the course of learning Python fundamentals: